Sign o' the Times: Recording

 As with many of Prince's early 1980s albums, this album features extensive use of the Linn LM-1 drum machine on most songs.
-In addition, many songs on the album (such as "If I Was Your Girlfriend") feature minimal instrumentation, and use of the Fairlight CMI, a then state-of-the-art digital sampler.
+In addition, many songs on the album (such as "If I Was Your Girlfriend") feature minimal instrumentation, and use of the Fairlight CMI, a then state-of-the-art synthesizer also containing a digital sampler.
 Unlike many of his contemporaries, Prince used the stock sounds of the Fairlight to create the title track.
 Four of the album's standout songs, "Housequake", "Strange Relationship", "U Got the Look" with Sheena Easton, and "If I Was Your Girlfriend" use pitch-shifted vocals to create a higher voice, ostensibly the voice of "Camille", Prince's alter ego of this era.

 Prince was known for recording his vocals in the control room area of the studio.
 Typically, in the recording process, a vocalist records in the recording booth, separated from the control room by a window or soundproof door.
 To have privacy during the vocal recording process, Prince usually asked his engineer, Susan Rogers, to leave the room.
 Rogers recalls:

 On some occasions, Prince recorded vocals with his back to her.
-Prince monitored the vocals with a pair of headphones so Prince's recording microphone would not pick up the speakers she would usually have used.
+Rogers monitored the vocals with a pair of headphones so Prince's recording microphone would not pick up the speakers she would usually have used.
 Prince typically used a Sennheiser 441 dynamic microphone (recommended to him by Stevie Nicks) for recording vocals at this stage in his career.
 Susan Rogers also recalled the speed of Prince's creative process, saying "[the] songs came out like a sneeze, one track after the next, after the next."
 She also noticed a problem with the sound desk—which had been newly installed—during the recording of "The Ballad of Dorothy Parker", which resulted in a sound matching the "underwater dream state" of the song.

-Although Sign o' the Times was regarded by some as less polished than his earlier efforts (one review said it sounded like outtakes, "except nobody else’s outtakes would sound so strong, rock so hard, swing so free") Prince pointed out that he (and his record company) "spent more time and money" on Sign o' the Times than anything he'd ever done, adding that "[much] more work went into it."
+Although Sign o' the Times was regarded by some as less polished than his earlier efforts (one review said it sounded like outtakes, "except nobody else’s outtakes would sound so strong, rock so hard, swing so free") Prince pointed out that he (and his record company) "spent more time and money" on Sign o' the Times than anything he had ever done, adding that "[much] more work went into it."

 Two of the album's songs were first recorded in 1979 and 1983: "I Could Never Take the Place of Your Man" and "Strange Relationship".
 Prince did additional work on both for their placement on the Dream Factory project and involved the "Wendy & Lisa" partnership of Wendy Melvoin and Lisa Coleman on the former.
 When the project was canceled, "Strange Relationship" was further updated for Camille.
 The remaining tracks were recorded between March and December 1986.
 The surviving Camille tracks feature a playful high-pitch vocal.
 "U Got the Look" was also recorded in this manner, though it was not intended for the Camille album.